Pouyanpi/recsys/retrieval.md

 # Retrieval Models

 When you examine most of the publicly availe recommender systems, retrieval is there.
 In production environments we like to pick from a huge list of items and present it to the users in a way that aligns with users preference.
 However, training any model to calulate an optimal ordering on such a huge list is computationaly infeasible.
-To alveit this issue retrieval reduces the size of this set.
+But, retrieval reduces the size of this set.

 ## How it can be done?